BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/15 Majority Elements/Theory.md

 Hence the Entire problems Algorithm can be summarized as :
 1. Apply Moore's Voting Algorithm
 2. Verify that the element we got is actually the majority element.
-We Do this by iterating over the array, counting the occurances of that element.
+We Do this by iterating over the array, counting the occurrences of that element.

 <br>